 I was named one of the Top Five Pastry Chefs in the Bay Area by the San Francisco Chronicle and have been featured in, Bon Appétit, Chocolatier, Cooking Light, Food+Wine, Cook’s Illustrated, The Los Angeles Times, Newsweek, Travel and Leisure, The New York Times, People, Saveur, Sunset, and USA Today.

 I left the restaurant business in 1999 to pursue writing books and now live in Paris full time.

-I’ve written six books.
+I’ve written seven books.
 The first two were the critically acclaimed Room for Dessert and Ripe for Dessert which are now out of print and considered collectible.
 (If you are looking for a copy, check out used book sites.)

 Afterward I went on to write The Great Book of Chocolate, which was my ode to my favorite ingredient – chocolate!
 This guidebook to chocolate includes recipes and profiles chocolate-makers as well as providing a look at how chocolate is made and how chocolatiers transform this amazing ingredient into luscious confections.

 The Perfect Scoop is my best-selling guide to making homemade ice cream, sorbets, sherbets, and all the good stuff that gets swirled and mixed in and ladled on top.

 The Sweet Life in Paris tells the story of my move to Paris, the ups and the downs.
 It includes stories about how I adjusted to life in a city that sometimes left me scratching my head, but ultimately won me over.
 The book features nearly fifty recipes, both sweet and savory, and was a finalist for an International Association of Culinary Professionals Literary Award.